 - Do not substitute tapioca flour for the cassava flour!
 These cookies will not turn out.

 - I think that these cookies taste even better the next day or two days later.
-They get even crispier just like a classic store-bought cookie!
+They get even firmer, just like a classic store-bought cookie!
+I actually prefer how they taste when they are cold rather than warm.

 - Instead of chocolate chips you can use chocolate chunks or a broken chocolate bar.

-- Instead of chocolate chips use raisins and a little cinnamon to make cinnamon raisin cookies.
+- Instead of chocolate chips you can use raisins and a little ground cinnamon to make cinnamon raisin cassava flour cookies.

-- If you are not vegan feel free to use butter or ghee instead of coconut oil.
+- If you are not vegan or dairy free you can use butter or ghee instead of coconut oil.

 How to store: